zond/henchman/README.md

 To consume jobs enqueued this way

-    Henchman.start_consuming("test") do
+    Henchman.job("test") do
       puts message.inspect
       puts headers
-    end
+    end.subscribe!

 The `script/enqueue` and `script/consume` scripts provide a test case as simple as possible.

-If you want error handling, you can just provide an error handling block with the return value of `consume`

-    Henchman.start_consuming("test") do
-      clever_message_handler(message)
-    end.error do
-      clever_error_handler(exception)
-    end

-or, if you want a global error handler for the all consumers in your Ruby environment
+If you want a global error handler for the all consumers in your Ruby environment

     Henchman.error do
       global_error_handler(exception)